Skip to content

 This example shows the additions you may need to make to your docker-compose.yml file to configure Traefik.
 After installing and configuring Traefik (referring to the documentation linked above), change the highlighted values to match your configuration.

-This example shows the configuration you may need to add to the bot service & router in exemple docker-compose.yml file.
+This example shows the configuration you may need to add to the bot service & router in example docker-compose.yml file.
 Refer to the documentation linked above for more information.

 docker-compose.yml